Rhabdomyolysis is a serious medical condition caused by the breakdown of skeletal muscle tissue.

 Skeletal muscle is striated, or striped, muscle that attaches to and operates on the bones of the human body.
 It is different in structure and function from the cardiac muscle of the heart and the smooth muscles that line blood vessels and provide shape to many internal organs.

-When skeletal muscle is severely damaged by injury—such as the trauma caused by a North Carolina motor vehicle accident—it leaks a protein called myoglobin into the bloodstream.
+When skeletal muscle is severely damaged by injury—such as the trauma caused by a North Carolina auto accident—it leaks a protein called myoglobin into the bloodstream.
 Myoglobin is an organic compound related to hemoglobin.
 In fact, myoglobin is the protein that is mostly responsible for the red color of meat.

 Like hemoglobin, myoglobin is an iron-containing substance that helps transport oxygen to cells.
 The important difference between them: myoglobin is normally confined within muscle tissue.
 It’s only found in the blood if a person has suffered a muscle injury, and blood tests that are positive for the presence of myoglobin alert doctors that a patient is seriously injured.

-The dangers of myoglobin
+The Dangers of Myoglobin

 If damaged skeletal muscle fibers leak myoglobin into the circulatory system, it’s the job of the kidneys to filter the substance out of the bloodstream.
 The kidneys concentrate the myoglobin and add it to the urine collecting in the bladder.
 Later, it’s emptied from the body.
 Problem solved, right?